Public-Health-Scotland/GitHub-guidance/README.md

 ![](https://i.imgur.com/LVTwlEE.png)
 *Original image from https://guides.github.com/introduction/flow/*

 Following this workflow is most important when working collaboratively on code which is intended for publication and applies even to minor, low-risk changes.
 There may be instances when you are working alone, and on code which is very developmental, in which case you may not need to follow this workflow.
-There are also specific repositories which do not require this workflow such as this repository and the [resources repository](https://github.com/NHS-NSS-transforming-publications/resources) - this is because changes to these repositories do not effect code for publications.
+There are also specific repositories which do not require this workflow such as this repository and the [resources repository](https://github.com/NHS-NSS-transforming-publications/resources) - this is because changes to these repositories do not affect code for publications.

 #### Top tips for following the GitHub Flow:
 - In order to ensure that this workflow is followed we recommend **protecting the master branch** via the settings on a repository.
 In the Branches tab, check the box _Protect this branch_ and then the box _Require pull request reviews before merging_.